eric-endsley/week-5-project/README.md

 # Space Age Calculator

-#### A program which calculates a person's age and life expectancy on various planets
+#### A program which calculates a person's age and life expectancy on various planets, 11/13/20

 #### By Eric Endsley